-Based on the EA's Flood Map for Planning (February 2025) and Flood Zone 3b (functional floodplain), as updated in the Level 2 SFRA finalised in 2024, the percentage areas of the site within each fluvial flood zone are stated in Table 2-1 and can be viewed on Figure 2-1.
+Based on the EA's Flood Map for Planning (February 2025) and Flood Zone 3b (functional floodplain), as updated in the Level 2 SFRA finalised in 2024, the percentage areas of the site within each fluvial flood zone are stated in The site is modelled to be within Flood Zone 1 indicating it is at low risk of flooding from rivers.
+OS mapping and topography data indicates that there is an unnamed, unmodelled watercourse running through the east of the site before joining Ochre Dike to the north.
+Section 2.1.2 discusses the potential risk to the site from this ordinary watercourse, using the third generation Risk of Flooding from Surface Water (RoFSW) dataset as a proxy to inform this.

+Table 2-1 and can be viewed on Figure 2-1.
 This version of the Flood Map for Planning does not consider flood defence infrastructure (Section 2.3) or the impacts of climate change (Section 2.2).

 The site is modelled to be within Flood Zone 1 indicating it is at low risk of flooding from rivers.
-OS mapping and topography data indicates that there is an unmodelled watercourse present within the north of the site, namely Ochre Dike.
+OS mapping and topography data indicates that there is an unnamed, unmodelled watercourse running through the east of the site before joining Ochre Dike to the north.
 Section 2.1.2 discusses the potential risk to the site from this ordinary watercourse, using the third generation Risk of Flooding from Surface Water (RoFSW) dataset as a proxy to inform this.